Best Image SEO Tips to Boost Your SEO Ranking on Google

 Update September 22, 2022: Learn about Google’s Performance Max Campaigns here.

 SEO is a big topic with so many different pieces that it can overwhelm most of us.
 One important component of search engine optimization is imagery.
 Ideally, your website’s images shouldn’t have many duplicates.
 It’s easier than you think to do this, and with these image optimization tips, you’ll know the best way to accomplish this.
-The following are the top image-related SEO tips you will want to keep in mind while optimizing your images on Google’s search engine results pages.
+The following are the top image-related SEO tips you will want to keep in mind while optimizing your images on Google’s search engine results pages or for a Google Business Profile optimization.

 Leverage Image File Names